 The main reason for adverse reactions to products is that the protective outer layer (the epidermal lipid barrier) of your skin isn’t efficient at blocking irritants, bacteria, and allergens from penetrating the skin.
 Underlying inflammatory skin diseases such as eczema, rosacea and psoriasis demonstrate skin sensitivity that is likely genetic.

-On the other hand, sensitized/reactive skin is a result of
+On the other hand, sensitized/reactive skin is often a result of

 1.) lifestyle - smoking, alcohol consumption, and poor diet

-3.) environmental - high levels of pollution- factors as well as the use of harsh skincare products.
+3.) environmental - high levels of pollution, using harsh skincare products

 In the treatment room, I have found the biggest culprits of sensitized skin is when you are using too many products in your routine, over-exfoliation, and certain harsh ingredients.
 Here is a common list of irritants: